 Both variants of the launcher feature an upper stage powered by the new Vinci engine, capable of reigniting to inject one or more satellites into very specific orbits.
 Ariane 6 also has two new P120C solid-rocket boosters and a new 2.1 version of the Vulcain engine.
 Technology innovations include additive manufacturing (AM) and friction-stir-welding to fabricate the launcher’s propellant tanks.

-Ariane 62 will have a lift capacity of more than 10 tonnes into low Earth orbit (LEO) and five tonnes into geostationary orbit (GEO).
-Ariane 64 will be able to loft more than 20 tonnes into LEO and 11 tonnes into GEO.
-Ariane 62 will also offer the ability to take payloads of up to seven tonnes into Sun-synchronous orbit.
+Ariane 62 has a lift capacity of more than 10 tonnes into low Earth orbit (LEO) and five tonnes into geostationary orbit (GEO).
+Ariane 64 is able to loft more than 20 tonnes into LEO and 11 tonnes into GEO.
+Ariane 62 also offers the ability to take payloads of up to seven tonnes into Sun-synchronous orbit.
 The launcher stands 62 metres tall and weighs 530 tonnes for Ariane 62 and 860 tonnes for Ariane 64.

 CNES’s role